Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 Yes, it is possible to over sharpen a knife – especially if you use a V-sharpener, electric sharpener, or coarse diamond stone.

-If you are taking good care of your knives, you really shouldn’t have to sharpen your knives more than twice a year.
+If you take good care of your knives, you shouldn’t have to sharpen your knives more than twice a year.

 If you are sharpening more frequently than this, then you probably should be honing and stropping instead of sharpening.